AmIUniqueTools/.github/profile/README.md

 After execution, a fingerprint containing a large set of device attributes is sent to the configured API endpoint.
 You can download the fingerprint by accessing the provided URL.

+- **Note:**
+Fingerprint extraction is performed locally on the device.
+If the upload fails (e.g., due to temporary server unavailability or SSL issues), no download URL will be displayed.
+Please re-run the experiment once the server is available.

 #### Experiment 2: Running data collection using automation (optional)
 The required resources depend on the number of devices defined in [`capabilities.json`](https://github.com/AmIUniqueTools/EXADPrinterPipelineExample/blob/master/DataCollectionSetup/capabilities.json).
 The file currently contains **3 device configurations**.
 Additional devices can be added by following the BrowserStack capabilities documentation: